carlRondoni/carlrondoni.github.io/README.md

-# My Portfolio Website
+## Overview

-Basic website with plain HTML, from what I remember in my early days as a Front End Developer.
+This is a basic static website built with plain HTML, created as a personal practice project to explore static deployment using GitHub Pages.
+It serves as a reminder of my early days as a Front End Developer, using the technologies I've worked with most recently.

-I did it with:
+## Technologies used

-- npm
+- Nodejs
-- gulp + babel (uglify, rename, sass, inject)
+- Gulp (v4) + Babel (uglify, rename, sass, inject)
-- sass
+- Sass
-- Nord color palette with Font Awesome
+- Nord color palette
+- Font Awesome
 - JQuery

-TO DO:

-- Favicon (avatar)
+- Deployment using github pages

+### Note:
+This repository is not a focus of my main development work but serves as a simple project to experiment with deployment.